alan-turing-institute/data-safe-haven/docs/source/deployment/deploy_shm.md

   - Click on your username at the top right corner of the screen, then click "Sign in with a different account"
   - Enter `aad.admin.emergency.access@<SHM domain>` as the username
   - Open a new browser tab and go to the [Azure Portal](https://portal.azure.com/)
-  - Change to the Azure Active Directory associated with the Safe Haven SHM subscription (e.g. an existing corporate Azure AD).
+  - Change to the Microsoft Entra ID associated with the Safe Haven SHM subscription (e.g. an existing corporate Microsoft Entra ID).
     Do this by clicking on your username at the top right corner of the screen, then `Switch directory`, then selecting the directory you wish to switch to.
   - Click the "hamburger" menu in the top left corner (three horizontal lines) and select `Subscriptions`
   - Click on the Safe Haven SHM subscription